s8lvg/teleprintf/README.md

 # Teleprintf
-Telenote is a small header only wrapper that allows you to send telegram notifications from c code.
+Teleprintf is a small header only wrapper that allows you to send telegram notifications from c code.
 It defines one function `tprintf` that works exactly like `printf` but sends the messages via telegram.
 See `test.c` for example usage.